ZhiyongJing/algorithm/src/main/resources/interview/tech/Behavior_Question/BQ案例.md

 - This related with Dive Deep

   > **Situation:**
+  > In blackrock, I was leading two engineer to develop a web application.
+This web application provide an UI interface to enable peopel set up the meta data of the pipeline, so with our any experinece with coding, people can eaisy create a pipeline running on the airfow. behined the secne. the backend store the meta data info into the sql database. the project has been released into prod env and people are using it.
+One day, our use told me in a meeting that, when he create a task with description. after he saved, and re open it, the description was cutting off.
+I immidtaly check the table schema we defined in the database, it has enough space to store the value. i though that might be a misstake.
+After two weeks, anther person told me the same issue.
   >
   > **Task:**
   >
+  > Befoe that, we have never heard the complain about it. then I thought there might be a problem in the code or some where
+  >
   > **Action:**
+  > I then created a ticket for it to figure out.
+I created a simlar task with a very long description. then hit save and  Istart ed debug it.
+I checked the code.
+I saw the entrier descrioptn value are passed without cutting off before sent to the database.
+The last step is that the backedn call a sql procedure stored in the database to insert the value.
+I know we have enough space for the descripotion value.
+So there might be something wrong with the sql. after that I relazied I should check. when I open the sql procedure.
+I found when we receive the vlaue passed by backedn, the descripton length we defined  was smaller then the talbe schema one.
+After I found the issue.
+I immediatly change the code. and also check all ohters sql procedure to make sure there is no potential issue for this.
   >
   > **Result:**
+  >
+  > Finally, within 2 days, I fix it,  after i changed the code, the user is able to create task description without any cutting off isuee. and I also learned, I should carelully listen to our users and pay attention on it, cause their feedback is the best way to optimize our project.

 #### A specific metric you have used to identify a need for a change in your department